pimcore/pimcore/doc/19_Development_Tools_and_Details/08_Generic_Execution_Engine/README.md

 # Generic Execution Engine
 :::caution

-To use this feature, please enable the `PimcoreGenericExecutionEngineBundle` in your `bundle.php` file and install it accordingly with the following command:
+To use this feature, please enable the `PimcoreGenericExecutionEngineBundle` in your `bundles.php` file and install it accordingly with the following command:

 `bin/console pimcore:bundle:install PimcoreGenericExecutionEngineBundle`